aathirav2/tmc-auto-test/README.md

 4. API references

 # Build and Test
 TODO: Describe and show how to build your code and run the tests.

+Update the ${password_admin} and ${password_supervisor} in config_credentials.resource file

 # Contribute
 TODO: Explain how other users and developers can contribute to make your code better.